 Established in 1963 as the Distinguished Research Award and renamed in 1966 to honor the Council’s late President David H. Russell, the NCTE Russell Research Award for Distinguished Research in the Teaching of English honors an outstanding work of scholarship or research in language, literature, rhetoric, or pedagogy and learning, published during the previous five years.

-Edwyna Wheadon Postgraduate Training Scholarship funds will provide funding for professional development experiences for English/Language Arts teachers in public educational institutions.
+The Edwyna Wheadon Postgraduate Training Scholarship provides funding for professional development experiences for English/Language Arts teachers in public educational institutions.
 The purpose of the scholarship is to support postgraduate training to enhance teaching skills and/or career development in teaching.